Neural Architecture Search for Energy Efficient Always-on Audio Models: Discussion

 The number of output filters in the first block of the network creates a computational bottleneck when using 2D convolutions on a spectrogram.
 Table~\ref{tab:best_nas} shows the FLOPs of each block in the optimum NAS-Bayesian network and we see the second block uses 2M FLOPs.
 This is despite the block having 8 input filters and using a kernel size of 3 and 24 output filters.
 If the number of input filters to the second block were instead 24, the FLOPs count would triple to 6M.

-The computational burden of the first's block number output of output filters is also seen in the energy usage of the network.
-The two most important features of our RF model that predicts energy are: the number of filters in 1st block (59\%) and FLOPs (30\%).
+The computational burden of the number of output filters in the first block is also seen in the energy usage of the network.
+The two most important features of our RF model that predicts energy are: the number of filters in the first block (59\%) and total number of FLOPs in the network (30\%).
 The rest of the features had 2\% or less impact.
-This shows the importance of the number of output filters used by the first block which creates a computational bottleneck in the network.
+This shows the importance of the number of output filters used by the first block which creates a computational bottleneck in the network when using a spectrogram input to the network.

 MobileNetV1 performs better than MobileNetV2 (expansion of~6) on this dataset.
 One of the main differences MobileNetV1 has to MobileNetV2 is a 1000 node dense embedding layer at the end of the network.
 The lack of the embedding layer may partly explain the poorer performance of MobileNetV2 which uses 700 kB less memory than MobileNetV1.